 Page Experience Matters: The Mobile-Friendly Site

-That’s why this article (No. 2 in our page experience series) will discuss mobile friendliness as a way to better prepare for Google’s upcoming page experience ranking signal in 2021.
-(Be sure to see all our other articles in this series at the end of this one.)
+That’s why this article (No. 2 in our page experience series) will discuss mobile-friendliness as a way to help your webpages earn a ranking boost from Google’s page experience ranking update, which went live in mid-2021.
+(Be sure to see all our other articles in this series at the end of this one).

 A mobile-friendly website creates a good experience for people who visit a website from a smartphone or tablet.